Skip to main content

 • Make sure that your Kubernetes cluster is accessible through your desired node port range.
 You may need to edit your inbound firewall rules.

-To configure your Redpanda brokers to advertise a custom domain, you must give each broker a subdomain and configure your DNS records to point those subdomains at the addresses of the brokers' corresonding load balancer instances.
+To configure your Redpanda brokers to advertise a custom domain, each broker must also have a hostname that points to the address of the broker’s corresponding load balancer instance.

-Your brokers can advertise one of the following:
+Your brokers can advertise one of the following hostnames:

-You can use a DNS provider to create CNAME records that route traffic from the default Redpanda subdomains to the addresses of the corresponding load balancer instances.
-The default subdomains are redpanda-<ordinal-number>, where redpanda is the name of the chart and the <ordinal-number> placeholder is generated by the StatefulSet.
+The default hostnames are redpanda-<ordinal-number>, where redpanda is the name of the Helm release and the <ordinal-number> placeholder is the Pod ordinal generated by the StatefulSet.

-2. Specify your domain name in the external.domain configuration.
+1. Specify your domain and optional subdomains in the external.domain configuration.

 Replace <custom-domain> with your domain.